 Use the Jobs Income section to report income level of employees in each retained or newly-created job.
-This section covers each individual job, whether full-time or part- time.
+This section covers each individual job, whether full-time or part-time.

-Please indicate the income break out for the total jobs created and retained (extremely low, low, moderate, or non LM).
+Please indicate the income break out for the total jobs created and retained (extremely low, low, moderate, or non LMI).
 Information should be provided for the first person hired in a newly-created job, or the employee currently holding a retained job.

-Tip: In accordance with 24 CFR570.483(b)(4)(v), should the project and subrecipient business(es) facility(ies) be located in a census tract and/or block group with a population in poverty equal to or greater than 20% (except for downtown business districts which must be 30%) per the 1999 survey by the Census Bureau of People with Poverty Level Income, it may be presumed that all jobs created and/or retained will be held by LMI persons.
-An income break-out for the jobs is not required to be collected in this case, so the low income level category may be indicated on the report, until otherwise directed by HUD through DCA.
+Tip: In accordance with 24 CFR570.483(b)(4)(v), should the project and subrecipient business(es) facility(ies) be located in a census tract and/or block group with a population in poverty equal to or greater than 20% (except for downtown business districts which must be 30%) as determined most recent decennial census information, it may be presumed that all jobs created and/or retained will be held by LMI persons.
+An income break-out for the jobs is not required to be collected in this case, so the low-income level category may be indicated on the report, until otherwise directed by HUD through DCA.